National Gendarmerie: Cars

+Peugeot 5008, and the Škoda Kodiaq.

+The design of Gendarmerie cars are blue cars with white stripes on the side. and chevrons on the front and rear of the car.
+With the word "GENDARMERIE" on both sides of the car.

+Armoured vehicles

+The first armoured unit of the National Gendarmerie was formed in 1933, in Satory, the special grouping of Mobile Republican guard.
+This special grouping took part in the Battle of France, among the 3rd Armoured Division as the 45th Tank Bataillon.

+Other units were formed after World War II, equipped with various vehicles such as the M4 Sherman, M3 Stuart or M24 Chaffee, with the purpose of being used in case of a war.

+Following the fall of the Berlin Wall and the end of the Cold War, most of these squadrons were disbanded in the 1990s, except the grouping of Satory which has centralized all the armoured squadrons of the Gendarmerie, named the Armoured Grouping of the Mobile Gendamerie.

+The Berliet VXB-170 entered into service in 1974, in Satory squadrons as well as in other units, located throughout French territory.
+155 were received.

+In 2023, the multipurpose gendarmerie intervention vehicle, nicknamed Centaur, is the new main combat system of the Versailles Armoured Grouping.

+Armoured units and their equipment were used in overseas operations such as the Opération Licorne, the European Union Monitoring Mission in Georgia and Afghanistan.
+Some operations were conducted with different armoured vehicles provided by the French Army.

 Helicopters

 The Gendarmerie has used helicopters since 1954.
 They are part of the Gendarmerie air forces (Forces aériennes de la Gendarmerie or FAG—not to be confused with the Air Gendarmerie or the Air Transport Gendarmerie).
 FAG units are attached to each of the seven domestic "zonal" regions and six overseas COMGEND (Gendarmerie commands).
 They also operate for the benefit of the National Police which owns no helicopters (the Police also has access to Civil Security helicopters).

 As of 2014, Gendarmerie air forces (FAG) operate a fleet of 56 machines belonging to three types and specialized in two basic missions: surveillance/intervention and rescue/intervention.